 Polls and surveys done by AreaVibes among area residents did not yield positive feedback when it came to the walkability of amenities, safety, nearby parks and the overall sense of community.

-Located in the state of Texas, Laredo is a highly populated city with a population of 260,571 residents.
-If we look at the most recent Census, Laredo is known to have a predominantly White population.
-The next two most common races are Asian and Black.
+Laredo, Texas is a big city with a population of 268,554 residents.
+The majority of Laredo residents report their race to be White; this is followed by Asian and Black.
 Additionally, more than a quarter of the population of Laredo are of Hispanic or Latino origin, and 90% of the population also speak Spanish.
-With an average age of 29 years old, Laredo could be a great place to live for young adults as this age is well below the national average.
-Not a fan of sitting in traffic during your commute to work?
-Laredo offers shorter work commutes, with an average one-way commute time taking only 21 minutes, far lower than the national average of 26 minutes.
+Laredo tends to attract a younger crowd, as the median age of 29 is far below the national average.
+If you're not a fan of traffic congestion and long commute times to work, Laredo is the place to be.
+Commutes to work here are shorter, with an average one-way commute time taking only 21 minutes, significantly lower than the national average of 26 minutes.